tamaragevorgyan/gettyimages-api/documentation/endpoints/download/SingleStepDownload.md

 may be requested until the next download period.

 The download limit for a given download period is covered in your license agreement established with Getty Images.
+Please contact your Getty Images account manager for more information.

 ###Endpoint